-SPACECHARG is supposed to appear a first time at the location where space charge effects should start being taken into account, with the first data LMNT set to 'all' or a keyword.
+SPACECHARG is expected to appear a first time at the location where space charge effects should start being taken into account, with the first data LMNT set to 'all' or as a list of up to 10 keywords.

-SPACECHARG is supposed to appear a second time at the location where calculations should stop, with LMNT set to 'none'.
+SPACECHARG is expected to appear a second time at the location where corrections should stop, with LMNT set to 'none'.
 It results in summary outputs in zgoubi.res.

-Occurence of PRINT amongst SPACECHARG arguments results in storage of computational data and other relevant informations in zgoubi.SPACECHARG.out, as space charge computation proceeds.
+Occurence of PRINT in SPACECHARG argument results in storage of computational data and other relevant informations in zgoubi.SPACECHARG.out, as space charge computation proceeds.